Valley

 Roy concept drawing for Valley House Garden

-Clarence Roy Garden design in 1962
+Clarence Roy Garden design

 In early